 The Fund continues to hold its investment in four rare, historical, high quality stringed instruments; a 1728/29 Stradivarius violin, 1714 Guarneri violin, 1616 Brothers Amati cello and a 1590 Brothers Amati violin across the entire year.
-Throughout the year, the Fund continued its search for future investments in accordance with the governing documents of the Fund and the provisions of the Fund Trust Deed.

-The performance of the Fund, as represented by the results of its operations, was a net profit for the year ended 30 June 2020 of \$Nil (2019: \$242,275).
+Throughout the year, the Fund continued its search for future investments in accordance with the governing documents of the Fund and the provisions of the Fund's trust deed.
+The performance of the Fund, as represented by the results of its operations, was a net profit for the year ended 30 June 2021 of \$Nil (2020: \$Nil).